adaltas/node-nikita/src/core/remove.coffee.md

     File, directory or glob (pattern matching based on wildcard characters).
 *   `source` (alias)
     Alias for "target".
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.

 ## Callback parameters

 *   `err`
     Error object if any.
-*   `removed`
+*   `status`
-    Number of removed files.
+    Value is "true" if files were removed.

 ## Implementation details

 Files are removed localling using the [rimraf] package.
 The Unix "rm" utility is used over an SSH remote connection.
-Porting the [rimraf] strategy over SSH would be too slow.
+Porting [rimraf] over SSH would be too slow.

 ## Simple example